-This One Pan Mexican Quinoa and Rice will become a new staple in your household!
+This One Pan Mexican Quinoa will become a new staple in your household!
 The base recipe requires only a handful of ingredients, and simmers in 1 pot.
 Top with veggies, avocado, or herbs, based on what you have on hand.
 A great vegetarian quinoa recipe for busy nights!

 A One Pan Vegetarian Dinner

 This easy meal is one that once you try it, it will become a part of your normal dinner rotation.

 Perfect for meatless Mondays, but I certainly don’t need a Monday to create a grain and legume masterpiece for dinner.
 Quinoa has a higher protein content than other grains, and is also a complete protein, so is my first choice when reaching for a meat free meal.

 Top it with cheese, and your whole family will be asking for this meal again and again!